Limboid/mutt/README.md

 - specify custom lexers and parsers
 - add your own (not just context-free) patterns to the grammar
-- directly manipulate concrete syntax trees
-- directly manipulate abstract syntax trees (yes, you can have more than one AST per program)
+- directly manipulate concrete and abstract syntax trees (yes, you can have more than one CST/AST per program)

 Just think about the mutts you can breed and tricks you can teach with this power.
 Mutt is excited to meet you and wants to play!